 If built it would have been colossal.
 Architectural drawings of various notable entries were preserved and are now exhibited at the castle.

 Castle conservationists are working on new excavations as it is likely that there are more towers buried underneath new structures.

 When asked if rebuilding of the tower was in the vision for the castle, architect said “no, we do not know what it really looked like, so would not be genuine.”
 Indeed, not much is known about the actual architecture of the tower.
 We only get hints about what it may have looked like from the paintings or inventory records.

-If you are intrigued with how Edinburgh castle changed throughout the centuries, come along to one of architectural tours of Edinburgh’s Old Town.
+If you are intrigued with how Edinburgh Old Town changed throughout the centuries, take an audio tour of Edinburgh’s Old Town.